egberts/egberts.github.io-src/content/articles/bind9-systemd.md

 Control Port to Named
 ---------------------
-To interact with an instance of named daemon, a control port is opened and defaults to 953/tcp.  `rndc` is provided as a CLI to named.  `rndc` provides control of daemon, zones, statistics, and dumps.
+`rndc` is provided as a CLI to named.
+To interact with an instance of named daemon, a control port is opened and defaults to 953/tcp.  `rndc` provides control of daemon, zones, statistics, and dumps.

 `rndc` uses `/etc/bind/rndc.conf` as its default config file.  `rndc` config file contains the crypto hash key, server address, port number, and label name of the key.

-There are three ways to leverage settings as a default for `rndc` usage.
+There are three ways to leverage settings as a default for a simpler `rndc` usage.

 * `/etc/default/bind9`
 * `/etc/bind/rndc.conf`